Mississippi man linked to ricin letters charged with biological weapons use

 Letters addressed to Obama and Senator Roger Wicker, a Mississippi Republican, were retrieved last week at off-site mail facilities before reaching their intended victims.
 A Mississippi state judge also received a ricin-laced letter.

-Discovery of the letters fuelled more national anxiety in the days after the bombing at the Boston Marathon.
+Discovery of the letters fueled more national anxiety in the days after the bombing at the Boston Marathon.

 The case also brought extra scrutiny for the FBI almost 12 years after a 2001 letter-borne anthrax attack that killed five people and puzzled investigators for years.
 The anthrax investigation came in the wake of the September 11, 2001, hijacked plane attacks on the United States.